I Enjoy Being a Girl: Cover versions

 The song has been covered by Sarah Jessica Parker in a Gap commercial in 2005 and went viral as the parody "I Enjoy Being Al Gore" (recorded by the Capitol Steps in 1998).
 Comedian Roseanne Barr released an album entitled "I Enjoy Being a Girl" in 1990, covering the song as its last track.
+The song also appeared in a film starring Barr, Look Who's Talking Too, albeit covered by Jodi Benson.
 It was also covered in Episode 24 of season 3 of "The Muppet Show", when Cheryl Ladd and Miss Piggy bash a dummy and Kermit in Ladd's dressing room.
 On a 1965 episode of The Entertainers, Carol Burnett, Chita Rivera and Caterina Valente performed a version of the song on a graveyard set, all costumed as Morticia Addams.

 Transgender pioneer and activist Christine Jorgensen notably performed the song in nightclubs during the late 1960s.